Ayrton Lucas: Spartak Moscow

 On 17 December 2018, Ayrton Lucas signed a long-term contract with Russian club Spartak Moscow.
 He scored his first goal for Spartak against FC Tambov on 26 September 2020.
 He followed up with his second in the same match and led the team to a 2–0 win.

 On 19 January 2022, he extended his contract with Spartak until May 2026.

 Flamengo

 On 31 March 2022, Ayrton Lucas joined Flamengo on loan until the end of 2022, with a conditional obligation to buy.

-In 2022 Ayrton Lucas had the best season of his career winning Copa do Brail and Copa Libertadores with a total of six assists and two goals in 41 appearances for Flamengo.
+In 2022 Ayrton Lucas had the best season of his career winning Copa do Brasil and Copa Libertadores with a total of six assists and two goals in 41 appearances for Flamengo.

 On 16 December 2022, Flamengo announced the permanent transfer of Ayrton Lucas with a €7m transfer fee, he signed a contract with the club until December 2027.

 International career

 In April 2016, Ayrton Lucas was called to the under-20 national team for the Suwon JS Cup.